 Summary of Product Characteristics

 1 NAME OF THE VETERINARY MEDICINAL PRODUCT

-Ecomectin 6 mg/g Premix for medicated feeding stuff for pigs
+Vetimec 6 mg/g Premix for medicated feeding stuff for pigs

 2 QUALITATIVE AND QUANTITATIVE COMPOSITION

+Active substance:

-Active substance: Ivermectin 6 mg/g
+Ivermectin 6 mg/g Excipient(s):

-Excipient(s):

-Propyl Gallate (E310) 0.3 mg/g Butylhydroxyanisole (E320) 1.0 mg/g For a full list of excipients, see section 6.1.
+For the full list of excipients, see section 6.1.

 3 PHARMACEUTICAL FORM

-Premix for medicated feeding stuff.
-Yellow-brown, free-flowing granules.
+Premix for medicated feeding stuff Yellow-brown, free-flowing granules

 4 CLINICAL PARTICULARS

 4.1 Target Species

 Pigs.

 4.2 Indications for use, specifying the target species

 Treatment of nematode or arthropod infections due to:

 Gastrointestinal roundworms

 Ascaris suum (adults and L4) Hyostrongylus rubidus (adults and L4) Oesophagostomum spp. (adults and L4) Strongyloides ransomi (adults)

 Lungworms

 Metastrongylus spp. (adults)

-Lice
+lica

 Haematopinus suis

 Mange mites

 Sarcoptes scabiei var. suis

 Given to pregnant sows before farrowing, it effectively controls transmission via milk of S. ransomi to piglets.

 4.3 Contraindications

 Do not use for any other animal species as severe adverse reactions, including fatalities in dogs may occur.
-Do not use in cases of hypersensitivity to the active substance or to any of the excipients

 4.4 Special warnings for each target species

 Exposure of treated pigs to infected animals, contaminated premises, soil or pasture may result in re-infestation and re-treatment may be necessary.
-Since the effect of ivermectin on mange mites is not immediate, avoid direct contact between
+Since the effect of ivermectin on mange mites is not immediate, avoid direct contact between treated and untreated pigs for at least one week after completion of treatment.

-23 August 2019 CRN008PR3 Page 1 of 5

-treated and untreated pigs for at least one week after completion of treatment.
 Because louse eggs are unaffected by ivermectin and may take up to three weeks to hatch, re-treatment may be necessary.

+05 February 2021 CRN009W3P Page 1 of 5

 Care should be taken to avoid the following practices because they increase the risk of development of resistance and could ultimately result in ineffective therapy:

 - Too frequent and repeated use of anthelmintics from the same class, over an extended period of time.

 - Underdosing, which may be due to underestimation of body weight, misadministration of the product, or lack of calibration of the dosing device (if any).

 Suspected clinical cases of resistance to anthelmintics should be further investigated using appropriate tests (e.g. Faecal Egg Count Reduction Test).
 Where the results of the test(s) strongly suggest resistance to a particular anthelmintic, an anthelmintic belonging to another pharmacological class and having a different mode of action should be used.

 Sick animals may have a reduced appetite and an altered drinking patterns and should, if necessary, individually monitored.

 Veterinary advice should be given on appropriate dosing programs and stock management to achieve adequate parasite control and reduce the likelihood of anthelmintic resistance developing.

 4.5 Special precautions for use

 Special precautions for use in animals

 None.